MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 }
 ```

-## A.27 Use of C99 variable length arrays
+## A.27 C99 variable length arrays

 The following example demonstrates how to use C99 Variable Length Arrays (VLAs) in a [firstprivate](2-7-2-2-firstprivate.md) directive.